Amel Tuka

 Amel Tuka (born 9 January 1991) is a Bosnian middle-distance runner who competes in the 800 metres.
 His achievements include a silver medal at the 2019 World Championships as well as a bronze medal at the 2015 World Championships.
 Tuka holds national records in the 400 m and 800 m disciplines.

 On 17 July 2015, with a time of 1:42.51, Tuka positioned himself as the world leader in the men's 800 metres for the year 2015.
 He subsequently earned his country's first medal in a major athletics championship with his third-place finish in the men's 800 metres at the 2015 World Championships in Athletics.
 He earned his second medal at the World Championships in 2019, finishing second in the men's 800 metres.

 Athletics career

 Tuka was recruited by Atletski klub Zenica to train full-time in track and field after winning a low-profile 400m race in Zenica.
-He soon became one of the most competitive middle-distance runner in the country, having competed and won medals in numerous regional and continental (European) championships.
+He became one of the country's leading middle-distance runners, winning medals at regional and European championships.